How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 Most insurance companies consider who caused an accident when deciding if your rate will go up.

 Some companies only increase your rates if they consider the accident to be more than half your fault.
-But proving fault in an accident can be difficult.
+But proving fault in an accident can be difficult, and laws vary by state.

 • Rear-ended and didn't get a ticket in connection with the accident